About us

 Leisure and Hobbies

-Tennis, walking, reading, writing, playing COD Warzone though very bad at it.
+Tennis, listening to music, walking, reading, writing, playing COD Warzone though very bad at it.